Brandenburg: East Germany

 Glienicke Bridge, which connected East Germany to the American sector of West Berlin, became known for the exchange of captured spies.

 After the foundation of East Germany in 1949, Brandenburg formed one of its component states.
 The State of Brandenburg was completely dissolved in 1952 by the Socialist government of East Germany, doing away with all component states.
 The East German government then divided Brandenburg among several Bezirke or districts.
 (See Administrative division of the German Democratic Republic).
 Most of Brandenburg lay within the Bezirke of Cottbus, Frankfurt, or Potsdam, but parts of the former province passed to the Schwerin, Neubrandenburg and Magdeburg districts (town Havelberg).
 East Germany relied heavily on lignite (the lowest grade of coal) as an energy source, and lignite strip mines marred areas of south-eastern Brandenburg.
 The industrial towns surrounding Berlin were important to the East German economy, while rural Brandenburg remained mainly agricultural.

 Federal Republic of Germany

 The present State of Brandenburg was re-established on 3 October 1990 upon German reunification.

-The newly elected Landtag of Brandenburg first met on 26 October 1990.
-As in other former parts of East Germany, the lack of modern infrastructure and exposure to West Germany's competitive market economy brought widespread unemployment and economic difficulty in the 1990s and early 2000s.
+The Landtag of Brandenburg elected on 4 October 1990 first met on 26 October 1990.

+As in other former parts of East Germany, the lack of modern infrastructure and exposure to West Germany's competitive market economy brought widespread unemployment and economic difficulty in the 1990s and early 2000s.In 2002, the First Schröder cabinet started the Hartz concept to lower unemployment and to improve Germany's competitiveness.
+In 2023, the Hartz concept was replaced by the Citizens’ Basic Income (Bürgergeld).